sethreidnz/dotnet-new-with-hooks/README.md

 The main things that I did after creating the project are:

-- Update the file `ClientApp/package.json` to be the same as the latest version created by Create React App (currently using `react-scripts` = `2.1.3`).
+- Update the file `ClientApp/package.json`to be the same as the latest version created by Create React App (currently using `react-scripts` = `2.1.3`).
 This includes updating everything and removing any unneeded scripts and dependencies.
 I also added the eslint hooks plugin to the package.json eslint config.
 - Moved the page components from `ClientApp/components`  into a folder `ClientApp/pages/`
 - Re-wrote the component `ClientApp/pages/Counter` in a new hooks based component `ClientApp/pages/CounterHooks`
 - Re-wrote the component `ClientApp/pages/FetchData` in a new hooks based component `ClientApp/pages/FetchDataHooks`
 - Updated the navigation to link to these for comparison

+To find out more about hooks start with the official react documentation: **[Hooks at a glance](https://reactjs.org/docs/hooks-overview.html)**

 ## Pre-requisites